Hyundai Lemon Law: What’s the Problem With New Hyundai Models?

 Lemon laws exist to protect owners of new (and sometimes used) cars from giant auto manufacturers who might otherwise have the resources to drown out any complaints or claims.
 If you have given the manufacturer a reasonable opportunity to repair the defect, or if your Hyundai has been out of service for an unreasonable time, you may already be eligible to bring a lemon law claim for a replacement vehicle or reimbursement of the full purchase price of your vehicle.
 What is a reasonable opportunity to repair or an unreasonable time out of service is different in every state, but 3 repair attempts and 30 days (total) out of service is pretty typical.
 You can find out more about the lemon laws in your state in the state-specific FAQs on our website.

-If you are having problems with your recent model year Hyundai, we may be able to help.
+So, if you are having problems with your recent model year Hyundai, it’s time to take action and seek consultation from a law firm with expertise in Hyundai lemon law.
 Contact one of our experienced lemon law attorneys for a free, no-obligation case review.
-We will ask you about the specific details of your case, tell you about your legal rights, and explain how legal fees work in lemon law case.
+We will ask you about the specific details of your case, tell you about your legal rights, and explain how legal fees work in lemon law cases.
 [Spoiler alert: You will NEVER have to pay us a cent in legal fees.]
+With our assistance, navigating lemon law Hyundai cases becomes significantly easier, ensuring you get the justice you deserve.
 We are ready to hear from you.